0xBOBF/gnome-42-slackbuilds/SBOPKG_SETUP.md

 official branch.

 ## Setting up a Local Repo:
-Setting up a local repo for 'sbopkg' requires two steps:
+Setting up a local repo for 'sbopkg' requires three steps:

  1. Set up a repo in the proper format for sbopkg.
  1. Define the repo in `/etc/sbopkg/repos.d/`